 - Council continues to receive requests from community organisations for land and/or facilities to support not-for-profit community organisations providing services including:

-- o Child services such as preschools
+- Child services such as preschools

-- o Art space
+- Art space

-- o Community libraries
+- Community libraries

-- o Theatre space
+- Theatre space

-- o Crisis accommodation
+- Crisis accommodation

 - Office space.

 - Council recognises the importance of recreation and sport facilities to support residents' health and wellbeing and may consider the suitability of the site for uses that meet the needs of the community

 - Studies to inform land use planning, such as flood impacts, will provide Council with information to base decisions on evidence regarding the best use of the land to meet the needs of the community

 - Collaboration with government, government agencies, and community organisations present opportunities for innovative problem solving to meet the needs of the community, beyond those under the remit of Council, such as education and health.